 Entrepreneur of the Year

-After launching her career, Mangsbo co-founded her own company, Immuneed AB, in 2014, and last year Ultimovacs purchased Immuneed’s drug development operations, providing Ultimovacs with additional immunotherapy technology.
+After launching her career, Mangsbo co-founded her own company, Immuneed AB, in 2014, and later on Ultimovacs purchased Immuneed’s drug development operations, providing Ultimovacs with additional immunotherapy technology.
 Mangsbo remains the owner of Immuneed, along with several others, and is also a member of the board.

-In June, her accomplishments were recognized when she won Swedish magazine Veckans affärer’s first Entrepreneur of the Year award, as part of the magazine’s 101 Super Talents program.
+Her accomplishments was recognized when she won Swedish magazine Veckans affärer’s first Entrepreneur of the Year award, as part of the magazine’s 101 Super Talents program.

 “We tend to describe immunology in war terms”